Doronov-IV/learning-programming/code/js-ts/README.md

 # Welcome
-This is a 'ts/js' folder.
+This is a 'ts / js' folder.